shuhanYsh/Project-Starter/README.md

 - Change name of class AccountManage to BMAccount, which is more appropriate for the function of this class.
 - Move Data to from Account to BMAccount for cohesion.
 Account just contain name and sex.
 - Add the BM calculator in TellerApp, which can also calculate BM in intellij command window.
+- Robust the design of TellerApp by adding throw and catch exception.

 ## Regrade for phase1

 You can run project and check at command window, the file for saving named "accountData" in data package.

+## Regrade for phase3

+I wonder if I can get regrade for phase 3 task for adding music, since I finished in phase 3 but I didn't know I have to push the music document separately on git hub.